 This hummus board is an amazing snack to pick at any time of day, but it’s also an awesome idea for brunch.
-Serve it with bagels (I love pumpernickel) and let everyone customize their own sandwich.
+Serve it with pumpernickel bagels and let everyone customize their own sandwich.
 Or do what I’ve been doing lately and make a hummus bowl that you can scoop up with pretzel chips (or a spoon!)

-Sabra has a ton of amazing flavors, but I love using their classic hummus for boards like this one because it acts as a pretty neutral backdrop that lets the vegetables shine.
+Sabra has a ton of amazing flavors, but I love using their classic hummus for boards like this one.
+It acts as a pretty neutral backdrop that lets the vegetables shine.

 How to make the perfect medium boiled egg every time

 After a ton of experimenting, I finally found a method that gives me the perfect boiled egg every time.
 The whites are firm without being grainy and the yolks are thick and jammy.

 Once the water is at a rolling boil, set your timer for 4-1/2 minutes.
 Keep boiling the eggs until your timer goes off, then immediately put them into some ice water to stop the cooking.

-Arrange all ingredients on a board.
+- Arrange all ingredients on a board.

-To make individual hummus bowls, spread 2-3 tablespoons of hummus onto a bowl or plate.
+- To make individual hummus bowls, spread 2-3 tablespoons of hummus onto a bowl or plate.
 Top with remaining ingredients, as desired.
 Serve with bagels, bagel chips, or pretzel chips for scooping.